ssigurdsson/Netcode-Visualization-Tool/README.md

 The above provides only a narrow view of the full scope of networking issues addressed.
 For a broad summary of conventional networking  problems and techniques used for online games see [this article](https://medium.com/@meseta/netcode-concepts-part-1-introduction-ec5763fe458c) or [this video](https://www.youtube.com/watch?v=vTH2ZPgYujQ).
 For implementation details of many of these techniques see the python files for the server + client code.

 Lastly, in order to support large numbers of clients playing simultaneously in the same environment, it is important that the server-side game logic scale appropriately with player count and map size.
-On the client side, emphasis must be put on rendering the visuals of the game efficiently in order to support the high refresh rate needed for a smooth playing experience.
+On the client side, emphasis must be put on rendering the visuals of the game efficiently in order to support the high frame rate needed for a smooth playing experience.
 This is explored in the file labeled [analysis.md](analysis.md).

 ## License